Reform Party of the United States of America: 2000 presidential election

-Pat Buchanan decided to leave the Republican Party because: "The Republican Party at the national level has ceased to be my party.
+Buchanan decided to leave the Republican Party because: "The Republican Party at the national level has ceased to be my party.
 This divorce began around the end of the Cold War when President (George) Bush declared it to be a New World-order party and began intervening all over the world.
 While he and I were allies and friends during the Cold War, I just felt that once the Cold War was over the United States should return to a more traditional non-intervention foreign policy."

-After a bitter fight, Pat Buchanan secured the Reform Party's presidential nomination over John Hagelin of the Natural Law Party.
+After a bitter fight, Buchanan secured the Reform Party's presidential nomination over John Hagelin of the Natural Law Party.
 Hagelin and an anti-Buchanan faction walked out and held a separate convention across the street, where they nominated Hagelin as the party's presidential candidate.
 The dispute went to the courts and the FEC decided that Buchanan was the legitimate nominee and awarded him $12.6 million in campaign funds.
 Buchanan's vice presidential running mate was Ezola B. Foster.
-Buchanan got 449,225 votes, 0.4 percent of those voting, and the party lost its matching funds for 2004.
+Buchanan got 449,225 votes, just 0.4 percent of the popular vote, and the party lost its matching funds for 2004.

 In 2002, Buchanan returned to the Republican Party.
-Many of his campaign supporters also left the Reform Party to form the America First Party.
+Following this, a number of far-right extremists remained with the party.

 2004 presidential election

-By the October 2003 National Convention, the Reform Party had only begun rebuilding, but several former state organizations had elected to rejoin now that the interference from the Freedom Parties was gone.
+By the October 2003, National Convention, the Reform Party had only begun rebuilding, but several former state organizations had elected to rejoin now that the interference from the Freedom Parties was gone.
 They increased their ranks from 24 to 30 states and managed to retrieve ballot access for seven of them.
 (Buchanan's poor showing in 2000 had lost ballot access for almost the entire party.)

 Because of organizational and financial problems in the party, it opted to support the independent campaign of Ralph Nader as the best option for an independent of any stripe that year.
 While the endorsement generated publicity for Nader and the Reform Party, the party was only able to provide Nader with seven ballot lines down from the 49 of 51 guaranteed ballot lines the party had going into the 2000 election.

 Collapse

 Activities of the party in 2005

-In 2005, a dispute arose: the number of National Committee members required under the party's by-laws to call meetings of the National Committee, and the Executive Committee did so.
+In 2005, a dispute arose for the number of National Committee members required under the party's by-laws to call meetings of the National Committee.
 These members came from several states including Texas, Michigan, and Florida.
 At both meetings, it was determined that a national convention would be called and held in Tampa, Florida.
-The Chairman at the time and National Committee members from Arizona, California, and Oklahoma boycotted the National and Executive Committee meetings, claiming the meetings were illegitimate.
+The chairman at the time and National Committee members from Arizona, California, and Oklahoma boycotted the National and executive committee meetings, claiming the meetings were illegitimate.
 As a result, those states held a second convention in Yuma, Arizona.

 In response to a suit filed by the group that met in Tampa, leaders of the Reform Party filed a Racketeer Influenced and Corrupt Organizations Act (RICO) complaint claiming the Tampa group were extremists and guilty of conspiracy.